phreaknik/phonon-network/README.md

 2. Look up the balance of the recipient using: `phonons[recipient]`.
 If this balance is >0, the transaction will fail.
 3. Move asset from the sender's account.
 Depending on the asset type (ERC20 or ERC721), this will call a different method of the underlying contract.

-This produces a transaction on the Ethereum network, which may be sent to the user's card for deposit.
+This produces a transaction on the Ethereum network, the contents of which may be sent to the user's card for deposit.

-> Note that in the Phonon Network, the onus of verification and proof falls on the recipient of the phonon.
-The depositor may submit the deposit data immediately after submitting the on-chain transaction.
-Because no proof is passed, it is assumed that the depositor may act maliciously - recipient cards should check the amount of work behind the deposit before accepting it as payment!

 ### Withdrawals